 Flex Community is a cloud based, smart software platform that manages energy at a building and inter-building level.
-It has been developed in Spain by Stemy Energy as a direct result of a collaboration between Madrid University and MIT in the USA.
+It has been developed in Spain by Stemy Energy with initial funding coming from COMILLAS university in Spain and MIT in the USA.
 It has been widely tested with involvement from the Spanish Government and a number of key Spanish utilities.

 Stemy Energy is currently working with community groups like Bath & West Community Energy to adapt the platform for the UK market and deliver services through a strong community model that empowers local people to get involved in the energy transition.

-In partnership with Bath & West Community Energy, the Flex Community started working with 30 households initially to test the control of water heating.
-Now, aside from water heating, we are also controlling more aspects such as space heating, photovoltaic panels, batteries, electric vehicles recharging points, etc. in more households.
-Flexibility is be provided (see ‘What are flexibility markets?’ below) through controlling when water is re-heated to the temperature set by the hot water tank thermostat, controlling space heating in an intelligent manner, making the most out of photovoltaic installations and managing of other resources.
+In partnership with Bath & West Community Energy, the Flex Community Ecosystem started testing the control of water heating.
+Now, aside from water heating, we are also controlling more aspects such as space heating, photovoltaic panels, batteries, electric vehicles charging points, etc. in more households.
+Flexibility is provided (see ‘What are flexibility markets?’ below) through controlling when water is re-heated to the temperature set by the hot water tank thermostat, controlling space heating in an intelligent manner, making the most out of photovoltaic installations and managing of other resources.
 In addition, householders will have the ability to override any automatic control as required.

 - Flex Community monitors and learns about customer energy behaviour and building energy performance.